Quickstart

 What's in the box

 Open the kit and confirm all six items are present before you start.
-The AI HAT+ board itself, every fastener, the PCIe cable, and the passive cooler ship in the same box — nothing else is needed from Sixfab.
+The AI HAT+ board itself, every fastener, the PCIe cable, and the passive cooler ship in the same box, so nothing else is needed from Sixfab.

 The AI HAT+ is not hot-pluggable.
 Disconnect the USB-C power supply completely before mounting or removing the board.
 Mounting under power can damage the PCIe FFC connector, the NPU, or the Pi 5.